Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 In T’ai Chi, Newton’s third law comes into play in causing an opponent to lose his balance (called “breaking the opponent’s root”) as follows: If an opponent A exerts a force F on me, according to Newton’s third law, I automatically exert the same force F on A in the opposite direction (the reaction to his force).
 In order to remain in balance, A must arrange things so that the total frictional force of the floor on his feet exerts a force that is opposite to the force I am exerting on him (the force I am exerting on him is the reaction to his force on me).
 If either of these two forces on A is removed or changed, A’s balance will be lost until he readjusts the forces on himself (see Fig. 2 for the forces involved).

 Assume that A exerts a force on me.
-Because I have control over the intensity of my force on A, I can suddenly release that force.
-Thus, FA momentarily goes to zero.
+Because I have control over the intensity of my force on A, I can regulate and then suddenly release that force, causing FA to momentarily go to zero.
 In order for A to restore his balance in the horizontal direction, A must promptly reduce the frictional forces of the floor on his feet.
 That requires a prompt reduction of the force of his feet pushing backward on the floor.
 If A is using contractive strength, then the time A takes to recover his balance is long enough for me to take advantage of it, and I can easily send A flying.
-However, if A is using expansive strength to exert force on me, then the hydraulic pressure within his body automatically releases instantaneously, and the time A takes to recover his balance is too short for me to take advantage of it.
+However, if A is using expansive strength to exert force on me, then the hydraulic pressure everywhere within every part of A’s body automatically releases instantaneously, thereby preventing any imbalance that I might take advantage of.

 Endurance and Health Benefits